nicolasfauchereau/Kiwi_pycon/README.md

 ## The Anaconda python distribution

 The Anaconda scientific python distribution is a completely free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing.
 It includes the python interpreter itself, the python standard library as well as a set of packages exposing data structures and methods for data manipulation and scientific computing and visualization.
-In particular it provides Numpy, Scipy, Pandas, Matplotlib (+ basemap).
+In particular it provides Numpy, Scipy, Pandas, Matplotlib, scikit-learn and statmodels.
 The full list of packages is available at:

 [http://docs.continuum.io/anaconda/pkgs.html](http://docs.continuum.io/anaconda/pkgs.html)